Look out into the deep blue from the incredible drop off!

 Although it’s an amazing dive site, it’s just as exciting out of the water as the journey down to the bay will take you past a man-made cave system dating back to prehistoric times!

 After walking down a number of steps and rolling off the platform into the warm water, you’ll begin your dive on a shallow sandy bottom, a great place for practicing skills on courses and try dives, and great if you haven’t dived in a while.
 You’ll then follow the wall and head out of the bay.
 Along the way you can usually find Octopuses, Cuttlefish, Bream, Flounders, Moray Eels, and even Flying Fish!

 On the journey out you’ll come across four small caverns at depths between 10m to 18m.
 If air allows, you can follow the wall further around to find a dramatic cliff face teeming with life and colour!

 “…I felt safe at all times”

 ‘I would recommend them from here to the moon and back.
 What I loved most is that they follow the care of COVID 100 % safe.
 I felt safe at all times with you.’

 “…as much help as you need”

-‘I highly recommend these guys as they are very friendly from the get go and never make you feel out of place or like just another number.
-They are knowledgeable and offer as much help as you need but also let you roam around and see what there is to see if you’re confident.
+‘I highly recommend these guys as they are very friendly from the get go and never make you feel out of place.
+They are knowledgeable and offer as much help as you need.
 We were really happy with the price.
 All equipment was supplied and in great condition.’